 Another way that older drivers can help maintain or even improve their driving skills is through driver refresher programs.
 Several organizations—such as the American Association of Retired Persons (AARP) and American Automobile Association (AAA)—offer such programs to help older drivers adjust to the challenges of driving during old age.
-In addition, taking such programs can lower insurance rates.
-AAA offers Roadwise RX, a software program that older drivers can use to assess functional abilities for driving.
-It can be obtained online or through local AAA chapters.
+In addition, taking such programs may lower insurance rates in some states.
+AAA offers Roadwise RX, a senior defensive driving program focused on helping seniors adjust to various age-related changes that impact driving ability.

-Lifestyle and medical care can help older drivers avoid driving difficulties.
+Adopting healthy lifestyle behaviors and obtaining good medical care can help older drivers avoid driving difficulties.
 There are many reasons to stay fit in older age—including retaining driving ability.
 Doctors should regularly evaluate older people to identify any problems in vision, memory and thinking, or muscle strength that could impair their ability to drive.

 Treatment of some disorders may improve driving performance.
 For example, cataract removal can be beneficial.
 Treatment of arthritis with drugs and physical therapy can improve flexibility and mobility.
 Good control of diabetes can prevent swings in the blood sugar level.
+Treatment of sleep apnea can reduce daytime sleepiness.
 Older drivers should review their drugs with a doctor or pharmacist to make sure that driving performance will not be compromised by side effects.

 Many states have laws that prohibit people from driving for a specified time after certain disorders are diagnosed.
 This waiting period (moratorium) provides time for the disorder to be stabilized with treatment.
-For example, some states require a 6-month moratorium on driving after a stroke or transient ischemic attack.
-A 3- to 6-month moratorium may be required after a heart attack or cardiac bypass surgery.
-For people who have had a seizure, some states require a seizure-free period of at least 6 months before driving can be resumed.
+For example, some states require a 6-month moratorium on driving after a seizure, stroke, or transient ischemic attack.
+Older drivers with any medical condition that could impact driving ability should follow doctors' recommendations regarding waiting periods or other driving modifications.